tomshy/zegetech.github.io/_posts/2019-04-25-php-to-ruby.md

 ```

 ### Community
 There is an ever growing [Ruby community](https://www.ruby-lang.org/en/community/conferences/) with ruby boasting of large developer communities [existing in almost every part of the world](https://rubyconferences.org/).
 One close to my locality is [Nairuby](http://nairuby.org/).
 The repos on Github are also on the rise.
-The good thing with the Ruby community in Kenya is that those who choose it, understand it better that their counterparts in other languages because they are pioneers, so expect support from people having a deeper understanding of the language
+The good thing with the Ruby community in Kenya is that those who choose it, understand it better than their counterparts in other languages because they are pioneers, so expect support from people having a deeper understanding of the language

 ### Test automation
 Ruby is widely known for its TDD approach in development.
 It heavily focuses on testing and makes the process simple.
 It boasts of simple to use test automation tools like Minitest and RSpec that allow developers to write automated tests easily.
 Here's an example in Minitest: